How TikTok Is Changing the Matcha Scene

 - Revenue increased but customer experience suffered temporarily

-Lesson: Virality is double-edged.
-Need infrastructure for traffic spikes.
+The lesson we take from this: Virality is double-edged.
+Cafes need infrastructure for traffic spikes.

 How Home Matcha Culture Changed